 For creative teams, effective critique cycles can be just as important as the designs themselves.
 When goals and context aren’t clear, feedback can be unfocused or leave designers confused about next steps.
 By running your critiques with Asana, feedback is organized and actionable so designers can focus on making great designs.

-Set up a critique project
+How to set up a design critique project

 - Create a project and name it “Design critiques.”
 Make sure it’s a public project on a public team so it can be accessed by anyone that needs to provide or see feedback.